Essential Elements for Company Letterheads and the Key Elements you MUST include

 Working in the Financial Services Industry:

-Specifically, financial services companies authorized and regulated by the Financial Conduct Authority (FCA) must state this on their letterhead.
+Specifically, financial services companies authorised and regulated by the Financial Conduct Authority (FCA) must state this on their letterhead.
 This is usually done by including a statement such as:

-“[Company] is authorized and regulated by the Financial Conduct Authority under firm reference number [FRN#].”
+“[Company] is authorised and regulated by the Financial Conduct Authority under firm reference number [FRN#].”

 For companies dual-regulated by both the FCA and the Prudential Regulation Authority (PRA), the disclosure statement should read:

-“[Company] is authorized by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+“[Company] is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Firm reference number [FRN#].”

 Using the firm reference number (FRN) is key, as this allows clients to verify the company and its regulatory status on the Financial Services Register.